Holiday Hazards for Your Pet

 Turkey and Turkey Bones

-While it’s tempting to share your festive feast with your pets, even small amounts of turkey or turkey skin can cause pancreatitis, a potentially life-threatening condition.
-Turkey bones are also dangerous because they can splinter, causing punctures or blockages in your pet’s digestive tract.
-Keep your turkey out of reach and secure food scraps in tightly sealed garbage bags.
+Sharing holiday meals with pets can be risky.
+Turkey or turkey skin can trigger pancreatitis, a potentially life-threatening condition.
+Turkey bones are especially dangerous—they can splinter and cause punctures or blockages in your pet’s digestive tract.
+Keep turkey and leftovers out of reach and secure food scraps in tightly sealed garbage bags.

 Chocolate and Other Sweets

-Chocolate, especially darker chocolate, is toxic to pets.
-Additionally, xylitol—an artificial sweetener found in gum and some baked goods—can be deadly to dogs and cats.
+Chocolate, particularly dark chocolate, is toxic to pets.
+Xylitol, an artificial sweetener found in gum and some baked goods, can also be deadly to dogs and cats.
 Always keep sweets covered and out of reach.

 Alcohol

-Unattended drinks aren’t the only risk—raw bread dough can also be hazardous.
-The yeast in the dough ferments in a pet’s stomach, producing ethanol and carbon dioxide, and causing alcohol poisoning.
+Alcoholic drinks aren’t the only hazard—raw bread dough can be dangerous too.
+Yeast in the dough ferments in the stomach, producing ethanol and carbon dioxide, which can lead to alcohol poisoning.
 Symptoms include vomiting, lethargy, weakness, and staggering.
-Keep all alcohol and dough away from curious noses.
+Keep alcohol and dough away from curious pets.

 Table Scraps

-Holiday leftovers may contain ingredients that are harmful to pets, such as onions, garlic, raisins, and grapes.
-Instead of sharing your meal, treat your pets to their usual food with a festive twist, like unseasoned pumpkin, carrots, or sweet potato.
+Leftovers may contain ingredients that are toxic to pets, including onions, garlic, raisins, and grapes.
+Instead of sharing your meal, consider safe festive treats like unseasoned pumpkin, carrots, or sweet potato.

 Decoration Dangers